 - “There are weaknesses in fair lending related compliance management systems.”

 This isn’t a huge departure from past initiatives, but the focus on Small Business Lending is an interesting development.
-We’ll talk more about that next.
+We’ll talk more about that next week.

 10. The Bureau will again consider the additional data that would be collected about lending to women-owned, minority-owned, and small businesses.